Ontario Line: Chinatown

-King–Bathurst
+King West

-King–Bathurst station will be located at the intersection of King Street West and Bathurst Street.
+Initially titled King–Bathurst, King West station will be located at the intersection of King Street West and Bathurst Street.
 The line will pass diagonally under the southeast corner of the intersection.
 Station entrances will be located at the northeast and southeast corners of the intersection.
 Connections to the 504 King and 511 Bathurst streetcars will be available on the surface.
 The station building design will feature heritage attributes by retaining the façade of buildings to be demolished for station construction.
 This station will serve the Fashion District.